RX7775/Markethics-Nationals/README.md

 # Markethics
 This is the FBLA project repository of Richard Xu, Andrew Xie, and Jonathan He.
 We competed in the Computer Game & Simulation Programming event, and we created a stock market game using the Java programming language and BlueJ IDE.
-The goal of the game is to help players become more acquainted with the trends of the stock market and how business decisions can affect a company's value.
+The goal of the game is to help players become more acquainted with the trends of the stock market and how business and ethical decisions can affect a company's value.

 Source code is provided.